 Your company’s vision statement outlines the organization’s aspirations and the broader impact you wish to make.
 A strong vision describes the why of your business and defines the direction it’s heading in.
 It provides a path, and it gives you and your team a mission to rally behind.

 Without a clear vision, an organization is susceptible to confusion about its purpose.
 If you don’t have a vision lined out, stop here, and create one.
-This Vision Planning Tool will help you think through the basics and write a compelling vision for your business.
+A Vision Planning Tool from our vision business advisors will help you think through the basics and write a compelling vision for your business.
 It will even show you how to articulate your vision to communicate it to all stakeholders.

 Once you have your vision, your goal as a leader is to communicate this vision to your team and ensure you’re working towards the same end goal.
 To get your team bought into your vision, you need to establish trust, buy-in, and accountability.
 Throughout this post, I will share tactics to develop these skills.